Brownian dynamics with soft constraints in soft matter systems: Derivation of the constrained overdamped equations from soft constraints

-To this end, let $\s=(s_1,s_2,\ldots,s_{d})$ be a collection of variables that form a local parameterization of $\mathcal M$.
+We start with the tangential variables: let $\s=(s_1,s_2,\ldots,s_{d})$ be a collection of variables that form a local parameterization of $\mathcal M$.
 That is, every point $\x\in \mathcal M$ maps to one set of coordinates $\s$.\footnote{It could be the case that they do not form a global parameterization of $\mathcal M$.
 While it is possible to handle this case using an atlas of such local parameterizations, combined with a smoothing function to move between parameterizations, this is highly technical and not a situation we will consider here.
 The equations we write are valid locally, wherever the parameterization is valid.} In the example in Section \ref{sec:2dcurve}, the single variable $s(x)$ was an arc-length parameterization of the parabolic curve, however in general we consider an arbitrary parameterization.
 We may assume this parameterization extends smoothly to a neighbourhood of $\mathcal M$, by the tubular neighbourhood theorem.

 On $\mathcal M$, each $\x\in \mathcal M$ maps to one point $\s$, and this also holds true in a neighbourhood of $\mathcal M$, so we may think of $\s$ as a function of $\x$.
 From this function $\s(\x)$ and its Jacobian $J_{\s}~=~\nabla \s$ (the $i$th row of $J_{\s}$ is $(\nabla s_i)^T$ and the gradient is taken with respect to extrinsic coordinates) we may determine several geometric quantities that will be useful in the following: \begin{itemize}[nosep] \item The tangent vectors to $\mathcal M$ are the set of vectors $\{\nabla s_i\}_{i=1}^d$; \item The metric tensor on $\mathcal M$ is $g_{\s}=(J_{\s}J_{\s}^T)^{-1}$ with inverse $g^{-1}_{\s} = J_{\s}J_{\s}^T=\nabla \s (\nabla \s)^T$; \item The natural surface measure is $\dsigmaM = |g_{\s}|^{1/2}d\s$. \end{itemize} Appendix~\ref{sec:diffgeom} has more information about these geometric quantities.